 Music for Lent and Holy Week - Thomas Tallis’ Lamentations of Jeremiah and anthems by William Byrd, Henry Purcell, Anton Bruckner and Pablo Casals.

 Robert Walzel, clarinet

-Gerald Finzi’s Five Bagatelles, and music by Houston composers James Scott Balantine, Michael Horvit, Robert Nelson, and David Ashley White.
+Robert Walzel plays Gerald Finzi’s Five Bagatelles, and compositions for clarinet by four Houston musicians: James Scott Balantine, Michael Horvit, Robert Nelson, and David Ashley White.

 Thursday, April 11, at 7 pm

 Internationally renowned performers, Jeremy Filsell and Erik Suter, present a varied program, including Franz Liszt’s Prelude and Fugue on BACH, Earl Wild’s Etudes on themes